FuseByExample/smx-ws-examples/README.md

 Prerequisites
 =============
-Set up Fuse ESB by downloading the latest (7.1.0) version from [FuseSource](http://fusesource.com/downloads/).
+Set up JBoss Fuse by downloading the latest (6.0.0) version from [Red Hat](https://access.redhat.com/jbossnetwork/).
 The installation guide can be reached from the Documentation tab on that page.

 Ensure that Maven is set up on your system.